-Purpose Source Destination Protocol Port (Default) Mandatory or Optional Only required if using the Elasticsearch feature.
+Purpose Source Destination Protocol Port (Default) Mandator y or Optional Only required if using the Advanced Workflow feature.
 You can change the default port for use by your application.
+Be sure that the support port number is available for use.
+The services server communicates when a new record is enrolled in an advanced workflow.
+Workflow service runicate with RSA • ated port on the co onfigured Elasticsearch Indexing Service, Web Server [Elasticsearch Cluster Node] HTTP(S) 9200 to 9300 Mandatory Only required if using the Elasticsearch feature.
+You can change the default port for use by your application.
 Other Data Feeds Job Engine Service [Remote Host (s)] Varies Varies Optional Only required if using RSA Archer to pull data from other systems using transfer protocols, for example, FTP, SMB, and SQL.
 The destinations, ports, and protocols vary based on your implementation.
-You can change the default port for use by your application.
+You can change the default port for use by your application. tions, ports,